netlify/netlifyctl/README.md

 # netlifyctl

-Command line interface for managing and deploying sites on Netlify without leaving your terminal.
+Legacy command line interface for managing and deploying sites on Netlify without leaving your terminal.
 Built in Go, on Netlify's [OpenAPI](https://github.com/netlify/open-api) definitions to interact with Netlify's API.

+Netlify contiues to support this version, but active development has moved to our new [Node-based CLI](https://github.com/netlify/cli).
+Find the full documentation at [netlify.com/docs/cli](https://www.netlify.com/docs/cli).

 ## Installation